spiceai/spiceai/docs/criteria/connectors/beta.md

 Support for schema inference in a connector is classified as:

+- ☑️: Inferred schema.
+The source does not support native schema inference, and schema is inferred from the first row of results.
-- ❌: No coverage.
-The connector does not support native schema inference, and typically infers schema from the first row of results.
+- ➖: Inferred schema.
+The connector does not support native schema inference, and schema is inferred from the first row of results.

 #### Federation

 Support for federation in a connector is classified as:

-- ⚠️: Partial coverage.
+- ☑️: Partial federation.
 The connector supports partial federation and query push down.
-- ❌: No coverage.
+- ➖: No federation.
 The connector does not support federation or query push down.

-##### Partial Coverage
+##### Partial Federation

 - [ ] The connector supports filter federation within a single dataset for common use case columns (e.g. `select * from my_dataset where id = 1`)
   - Common use case should be determined at the discretion of the DRI for the connector.